Acne and pimples: spot the difference

 5. Nodules: This type moves us into the more moderate to severe end.
 Nodules are deep in the skin and have no visible head.
 They occur when clogged pores hurt tissues and cells deep within the skin’s surface.
 They can cause pigmentation or scarring.

 6. Cysts: These form deeper into the skin than nodules.
 They are soft, red and large and can be red or white and are filled with pus.
 Generally, they are sore and require professional advice to treat.

 As you can see there are a few different types of acne, so your solution depends on your skin.

 Moderate to severe forms of acne like nodules and cysts require professional advice and treatment.
 For those who find acne interfering with their day-to-day life, you may want to chat to your GP about a treatment plan as well, or they might refer you to a dermatologist.

 It will take time to get acne under control, even mild acne (think roughly 8-12 weeks), but don’t worry – the main point is that it can be controlled.

 Consistency is essential in the battle against acne.
-So if you use Benzac for your mild to moderate papules and pustules and your spots have disappeared, that doesn’t mean you should stop using the cleanser and moisturiser.
 Get into a routine, apply your cleanser, treatment and moisturiser morning and night for consistency and to help improve your results.